olindgallet/jeff-rise-class/README.md

 -BONUS Look in the JAVA API for Math.random.
 Use this function to generate random values during combat.
 Don't forget to import the library!

+# Project 1.5

+## Get on the same page

+Download the updated code as follows

+> cd pkmntui

+> wget -O TuiUpdated.java https://raw.githubusercontent.com/olindgallet/jeff-rise-class/master/TuiUpdated.java

+> javac TuiUpdated.java

+> java TuiUpdated.java

+Try the program for a few times.
+What do you think can be improved upon in the code?
+How would you add these changes to the existing code?

 # Project 2 (WIP)

 Cloud 9 doesn't have native support for the GUIs on JAVA.
 To add it in, type/copy the following in the terminal: